-1.5 Submissions to the Draft Report
+1.5 Comments on the Draft Report

-The Panel invites initial comments from interested parties in response to the Issues Paper by close of business on Friday 27 November 2009.
-Submissions may be sent electronically or by mail in accordance with the following requirements.
+The Panel invited comments from interested parties in response to the Draft Report by close of business on Friday 27 November 2009.
+The Panel did not receive any submissions to its Draft Report.
+This page has been intentionally left blank